 Financial statements are the primary tool used to come up with a reasonable asking price for the business.
 However, for a majority of small businesses, financial statements do not show the business at its best lights.
 Their primary purpose is to reduce tax, not to show profits.
 In order to get a real picture of the profits, financial statements should be corrected by adding to the profits any benefits the business owner is getting from his business indirectly but that are not necessary for running the business.
 Examples of those “false” costs include, auto expenses, pension funds, personal insurance, travel, donations etc.

 The owner salary, depreciation, amortization and interest expenses should also be added to the profits.
-Thus, the total calculated is the Seller Discretionary Earning (SDE).
-To get a reasonable asking price, this amount should be multiplied by a multiplier.
+Thus, the total calculated is the Seller's Discretionary Earnings (SDE).
+To get a reasonable asking price, this amount should be multiplied by an appropriate multiplier.

 The majority of small businesses sell for multipliers between 1 and 3.
-The determination of these multipliers is more an art than a science.
+The determination of these multipliers is more art than science.
 Many factors are taken into consideration:

-For each of these questions, a rate between 1 and 4 is subjectively assigned and finally a combined multiplier is calculated based on the previous rates.
+For each of these questions, a rating between 1 and 4 is subjectively assigned, and finally a combined multiplier is calculated.